chamathf/trackman-mobile-app-test/README.md

 ## Overview

 TrackManMobileAppTest is a mobile test automation framework designed to verify the functionality of creating a planned round in the **TrackMan Mobile App**.
-This project follows the **Page Object Model (POM)** design pattern to enhance the maintainability and scalability of the test scripts.
+This project follows the **Page Object Model (POM)** design pattern to enhance the maintainability and scalability of the test script.

 ## Project Structure